Extension of the Watanabe-Sagawa-Ueda uncertainty relation for measurement errors to infinite-dimensional systems: Introduction

 \section{Introduction}

-In quantum systems, there exist trade-off relationships between the information that an observer can know, which are called the uncertainty relation.
-Heisenberg\cite{heisenberg1927} first proposed the uncertainty relation based on several thought experiments.
+In quantum systems, there exist trade-off relationships between different types of information that an observer can know, which are collectively referred to as uncertainty relations.
+Heisenberg \cite{heisenberg1927} first proposed the uncertainty relation based on several thought experiments.
 For example, he considered measuring the position of an electron by irradiating it with gamma rays and deduced that the measurement accuracy of the electron's position improves as the wavelength of the gamma rays becomes shorter, but at the same time, the momentum change of the electron becomes larger.
-Kennard \cite{1927Kennard} mathematically formulated the uncertainty relation as the product of the standard deviations of position and momentum being greater than or equal to $\hbar/2$, and Robertson \cite{1929Robertson} generalized it to any observable:
+Kennard \cite{1927Kennard} mathematically formulated the uncertainty relation as the product of the standard deviations of position and momentum being bounded below by $\hbar/2$, and Robertson \cite{1929Robertson} generalized it to any pair of observables: